swaxi/compass/README.md

 ### 2. Configure Declination and Hemisphere

-After loading the plugin, tap the **the settings button (three horizontal sliders icon) button** in QField's toolbar to open the settings dialog:
+After installing the plugin, open QField's **Settings → Plugins**, find the Compass plugin, and tap the configure button (three horizontal sliders icon) to open the settings dialog:

 - **Magnetic Declination (°)** — enter your local value (e.g. `-1.5` for 1.5° west, `+3.2` for east).
 Find your value at [magnetic-declination.com](https://www.magnetic-declination.com).
 - **Southern Hemisphere** — toggle ON if you are south of the equator.